MicrosoftDocs/power-platform/power-platform/admin/security-roles-privileges.md

 ### Configure permissions

-In the security role editor, the tables are organized by groupings that align to their module or application.
+Tables are organized by groupings that align to their module or application.

 > [!Note]
 > You can only update the one selected table at a time.
 You can copy settings from one table to multiple tables in a single action.